The Forum connects practitioners, grassroots workers, thinkers and high-level decision makers in an inclusive and open platform.

-Fundamental Rights Forum Patron, Heinz Fischer, President of Austria
+Fundamental Rights Forum High Patron, Alexander Van der Bellen, President of Austria

 Michael O’Flaherty is FRA’s current Director.
 Previously, he was Professor of Human Rights Law and Director of the Irish Centre for Human Rights at the National University of Ireland, Galway.
 He has also been the Chief Commissioner of the Northern Ireland Human Rights Commission.

 The Fundamental Rights Forum 2018 will take place from 25-27 September at the METAStadt in Vienna.

 The venue can be reached by the metro line U1 to the station 'Kagran' then via tram 25 to 'Erzehog Karl Strasse' or by the metro line U2 to the station 'Hardeggasse and then via tram 25 to 'Erzehog Karl Strasse'.